-- Melt 1 tbsp of butter in a frying pan on medium heat.
+- Melt 1 tbsp unsalted butter in a frying pan on medium heat.

 - Add the rest of your chopped onions and cook until the colour turns lightly golden.

-- Once it reaches a light gold colour, add a pinch of salt and stir.
+- Once it reaches a light gold colour, add 1 pinch salt and pepper and stir.
 Continue to fry until golden brown.